subha-2001/Javascript-tasks/React project/README.md

    - Storing sensitive information (like email credentials) in environment variables (`.env` file) instead of hardcoding them in the source code.
 This enhances security and keeps credentials out of version control.

+4.**Password generation**
+For better security and to avoid using "Less secure app access," you can use an app password or OAuth2 authentication for sending emails with Gmail.
+Here's how you can do it:

+Generating an App Password
+Enable 2-Step Verification:

+Go to your Google Account.
+Under "Security," find and enable "2-Step Verification."
+Generate an App Password:

+After enabling 2-Step Verification, go to the "Security" section of your Google Account.
+Under "Signing in to Google," select "App passwords."
+You might need to enter your password again.
+Under "Select app," choose "Mail."
+Under "Select device," choose "Other" and give it a name, for example, "Nodemailer."
+Click "Generate."
+You will see a 16-character password.
+This is your app password.

 ### Steps Summary

 1. **Frontend Setup**